 Sandia Recommendation: To ensure legacy functionality does not provide a vector for future attacks, the assessment team recommends NAESB conduct annual reviews of their standards to determine if there is functionality that is defined, but unused, so it can be removed, deprecated or updated.
 This could be performed by having organizations report what functionality they are currently using, no longer using, or have never used.
 If utilization of functionality falls below 10% the functionality could be flagged as deprecated and removed from the standard at the following annual review.
 The assessment team also recommends including a mechanism where an organization can request that the deprecated functionality be retained in the standards.

-Critical Infrastructure Committee Feedback:
+Critical Infrastructure Committee Feedback: The committee noted that additional clarity concerning this finding, analysis, and recommendation would aid in the identification of considerations for standards development.
+The committee agreed that an annual review of functionality can be beneficial and noted that NAESB already undertakes yearly evaluations of the Quadrant Electronic Delivery Mechanism Related Standards Manual, the WEQ-012 Public Key Infrastructure Business Practice Standards, and the NAESB Accreditation Requirements for Authorized Certification Authorities.
+Additionally, the committee stated that entities can request modifications to the standards, including removal of deprecated functionality, through the NAESB Request for Standards Development Process.
+Beyond the “refnum” data field, the committee questioned as to if there were additional legacy or rarely used items in any of the standards or documentation included as part of the surety assessment that NAESB should evaluate.

 Further, the PKI Report, Business Operations Practices and Standards Report, and the Addendum Report identified additional practices or requirements that could prevent or increase the difficulty of a successful attack/exploitation by an adversary as well as additional recommended future actions: